About the course

 If possible, please ensure that the word count is clearly displayed on the document.

-- evidence of your understanding of, and suitability for, the proposed area of research
+- evidence of interest in, experience of, and understanding of the proposed area of study;

-- your ability to present a coherent case in proficient English.
+- your ability to present a reasoned and coherent case in English.